karanarora/knowyourgems/README.md

       ==> "Awesome work you updated your gem 2 days before."

-  4) Find the top version and basic info with downlaod counts
+  4) Most popular version for your gem:

     Knowyourgems.top_version 'hash_multi_tool'